Capri Theatre: New Star

 The Theatre Organ Society of Australia (South Australian Division) Inc. purchased the cinema in 1978, and they relaunched the cinema as the Capri Theatre.
 Many of the interior features have been retained and restored since then, with an appeal launched by the National Trust of Australia to repaint the exterior for the theatre's 75th anniversary in 2016.

 Installation of the "Mighty Wurlitzer"

 The Theatre Organ Society (TOSA) installed a Wurlitzer theatre organ, after altering the proscenium arch to allow for it, with the pipe work in glass fronted chambers along each side of the screen.
 The inaugural concert took place on 2 April 1983.

-The organ had been built in Sydney, before being moved to Darwin for some years, finally being moved to Adelaide by TOSA not long before Cyclone Tracy devastated the house it had been kept in.
+The original organ was built in the United States in 1923, and extra pipes had been added to it from around the country and overseas, during its lifetime in theatres in Melbourne, Brisbane, and Sydney.
+It was carried in a double-decker bus to Darwin in the 1960s, by a man who wanted it to keep it in his home.
+However, for climatic and other reasons, he never got it to work properly, and in 1974 it was moved (this time in a truck) to Adelaide by TOSA, not long before Cyclone Tracy devastated the house it had been kept in.

+The organ to some years to be reassembled, and it was only on Easter Saturday in 1983, that the opening celebration took place, which included international theatre organists who flew in especially for the event.
 As originally installed, the organ had four keyboards and 13 sets of pipes (ranks).
 These were added to, until as of 2020 it has 29 ranks, making it the second largest in the Southern Hemisphere.
 The pipework has been progressively installed in glass-fronted chambers, unique in a theatre or cinema.

+The organ's 40th anniversary at the Capri is celebrated on the Easter weekend (7–10 April) in 2023.

 Heritage listing

-On 27 September 1990 the cinema was placed on the South Australian Heritage Register.
+On 27 September 1990, the cinema was placed on the South Australian Heritage Register.